Marlin Briscoe: Professional career

+A week later, on October 6, Briscoe started against the Cincinnati Bengals to become the first starting African-American quarterback in the AFL.
+He struggled statistically, completing only 4 of 11 pass attempts for 37 yards and no scores.
+However, in the following game against the San Diego Chargers, Briscoe came off the bench to complete 17 of 30 pass attempts for 237 yards, three TDs, and 2 INTs, while rushing for 68 yards.
+On November 24 against the Buffalo BIlls, Briscoe got his second start, and threw four touchdown passes (tied with Don Breaux and Bo Nix for the Broncos rookie record) and 335 yards, a team rookie record that stood until John Elway broke it in 1983.
+Including the Buffalo game, Briscoe started the last four games of the Broncos' 1968 season.
+In that season, Briscoe threw 14 touchdown passes (in just five starts), which stood as the Broncos rookie record for 55 years until surpassed by Nix in 2024.
+He threw 13 interceptions, completed 41.5 percent of his passes, and averaged 7.1 yards per attempt.
+His 17.1 yards per completion in 1968 led the American Football League, and is tied for 28th highest all-time.
+He also ran for 308 yards and three touchdowns.

 Before the 1969 season started, Briscoe, still determined to play quarterback, discovered that head coach Saban intended to use Pete Liske as the starter, so he asked to be released.
 He went to the AFL's Buffalo Bills where he was turned into a receiver, since the Bills already had superstar Jack Kemp, former Pro Bowler Tom Flores, and James Harris, another black quarterback with a more prototypical 6-foot-4 and 210-pound frame.
 Briscoe led Buffalo in touchdown catches in each of his three seasons there and in receptions twice.
 In 1970, he was in the top two in receptions and receiving yards and became an All-Pro.